-We're long-time fans of this micro chain, which has grown with its home borough (and far beyond!).
-This summer it takes over an iconic scoop spot in Brooklyn Bridge Park.
-Whether you grab a scoop there or at one of its other locations, expect to find artisanal flavors to please any palate.
+We're longtime fans of this micro chain, which has grown within its home borough (and far beyond!).
+Expect to find artisanal flavors to please any palate.
 We especially like the Baked/Unbaked, a mashup of cookies-and-cream and cookie dough.
 Who says you can't have it all?

 Try a brownie with a rich and creamy scoop at Blue Marble Ice Cream.
 Photo courtesy of Blue Marble

 4. Blue Marble Ice Cream – Multiple Brooklyn Locations

 Premium organic ice cream is at the heart of the Blue Marble brand.
 You won't find a huge variety of flavors or lots of bells and whistles, but you will be able to pronounce all the ingredients!
 When melded together, they produce a rich, creamy, delicious scoop that's sure to leave you with a desire for a return trip.
 A personal favorite: the Sea Salt Caramel, though my kids love the Classic Vanilla.

 5. Ice & Vice – Lower East Side